|

 Unintentional Sin

-A sin can be unintentional when an individual is caught off guard and yields to the temptation to lust or anger, or when the person is not aware of God's commandments.
+A sin can be unintentional when an individual is caught off guard and yields to the temptation to lust or anger, or when the person is not aware of YHWH's commandments.

-If the Holy Spirit points out a sin, we are to immediately confess it, denounce it as unworthy of the Kingdom of God, renounce it and have nothing more to do with it, and call on the Lord for the strength to keep us from repeating it.
+If the Holy Spirit points out a sin, we are to immediately confess it, denounce it as unworthy of the Kingdom of YHWH, renounce it and have nothing more to do with it, and call on YHWH for the strength to keep us from repeating it.

-With the one sacrifice in Yeshua HaMashiach, man has been absolved for eternity as far as the guilt of sin and the power of sin are concerned.
+With the one sin offering in Yeshua HaMashiyach, mankind has been absolved for eternity as far as the guilt of sin and the power of sin are concerned.
 The catch is, man has to walk this out in the daily conflict as the Holy Spirit enables him to overcome sinful urges.
 As he continues to obey God strictly, the blood of atonement keeps on cleansing him.

 As we can see, deliberate sinning has tragic results.
-But, what about believers who knowingly, willfully disobey God, and then repent.
+But, what about believers who knowingly, willfully disobey YHWH, and then repent.
 Can they be saved from destruction?

 Yes!
 God will make it possible for them to enter the new age of righteousness only if they will yield and return to Him!